Peer-reviewed veterinary case report

 Plain-English summary

-A study looked at the occurrence of seizures in dogs receiving primary veterinary care in the UK, analyzing records from over 455,000 dogs.
-It found that about 0.82% of dogs had at least one seizure in a year.
-Certain breeds, like Pugs, were more likely to have seizures compared to Labrador Retrievers, and male dogs had a higher risk than females.
-Additionally, younger dogs (between 3 and 6 years old) and heavier dogs (over 40 kg) were also found to be at greater risk.
-This information can help veterinarians better understand and diagnose dogs that may be experiencing seizures.
+A study found that about 0.82% of dogs in the UK experienced at least one seizure in a year.
+Certain breeds, like Pugs, were more likely to have seizures, and male dogs had a higher risk compared to females.
+Age also played a role, with dogs aged 3 to 6 years being more prone to seizures, as well as larger dogs weighing over 40 kg.
+Understanding these factors can help veterinarians better diagnose and treat dogs showing signs of seizures.

 Abstract